thyrc/alog/README.md

 --------------

 `alog` started as a replacement for a <10 line Perl script running on an old backup host.
-So nothing shiny.. but it now serves as a journeyman's piece.
+So nothing shiny.. but it helped me learning some Rust (and crates.io) basics.

-Along the way I expect the API to change quite a bit.
-I will update the README / Documentation when things quiet down, but until then (maybe a 1.x release) I will add features, move parts around and fix bugs when (and if) I find them.
+With version 0.5.6 I consider `alog` feature complete.
+It doesn't do much, but it does it quite well.
+At some point I might re-use this crate to add parallel processing or try harder to actually anonymize data.
+But for now, this is it.

+I will still fix bugs when (and if) I find them, so `alog` is now passively-maintained.